 That’s why I encourage you to become the boss of your own identity!
 It’s much easier to take proactive steps now to ensure your safety than to be playing catch up in the future.
 Plus, I see how hard you’re working to rebuild healthy credit and achieve financial freedom…it would break my heart to see this unfortunate circumstance happen to you.

-Becoming the CEO of Your ID Protection
+Becoming the Boss of Your Identity

-Enrolling in one of these programs can help alleviate the time-consuming personal measures and give you peace of mind knowing you have legal backup.
+Become the CEO of Your ID Protection by enrolling in one of these programs can help alleviate the time-consuming personal measures and give you peace of mind knowing you have legal backup.
 In my opinion, you can never be too protected!